uport-project/uport-credentials/docs/guides/server-side-credentials-example.md

 ### Prerequisites:

 1. The code for this tutorial can be found in the [Uport-JS examples.](github.com/uport-project/uport-js/blob/develop/examples/simple-credential-tutorial/).
 Use this to follow the tutorial.
-1. A publicly available IP address to deploy the service too.
+1. A publicly available IP address to deploy the service to.
 An HTTP tunneling service, such as [Ngrok](https://ngrok.com) can be used.

 ## Register an App